There are several ways to run faster.

 Who says you can’t take 10 minutes off your marathon time?
-Your a 26 minute 5K runner.
+You’re a 26 minute 5K runner.
 Who, but you, can stop you from getting down to 22 minutes?

 The greatest achievements in this sport are created by people just like you who are wholeheartedly driven to get the job done.
 They don’t stop and they surely don’t believe in the world impossible.

-You want to go from the sidewalk to the fastlane and that means you will have to put in the work regardless how you feel on some days.
+You want to go from the sidewalk to the fast lane.
+So, that means you will have to put in the work regardless how you feel on some days.